 Third, preliminary results from a mapping exercise show that a substantial number of the world’s mines are located in forests.[i]
 This was done by overlaying a map of operational, large-scale mines for 14 top commodities[ii] with a map of forested areas.
 The data highlights that many World Bank client countries face a situation of competing mining and forest interests, including Russia (over 200 mines in forests), Brazil (about 160 mines), Mexico (125), Indonesia (80), and Zimbabwe (80).
-Moreover, certain minerals are overwhelmingly sourced from mines located in forests, including bauxite (80 percent) and manganese (63 percent).
-This category also applies to a quarter of mined diamonds and gold.
+Moreover, certain minerals are overwhelmingly sourced from mines located in forests, including bauxite (64 percent) and nickel (60 percent).
+This category also applies to nearly half of mined gold and a quarter of diamonds.
 Importantly, many of these mines are located in forests (and other ecosystems) of high conservation value.

-*Map based on preliminary research by Flora and Fauna International
+*Map based on preliminary research by Fauna and Flora Fauna International

 “Mining companies are increasingly aware of the need to avoid or minimize impacts on forests, but there is very little guidance available on how to do that in practice,” said World Bank Senior Mining Specialist Kirsten Hund, who is co-leading the forest-smart mining activity.
 “While every situation is context-specific, we want to develop practical guidelines that decision-makers across the public and private sectors can turn to so that forest-smart mining becomes the rule, not the exception.”